Lynn Tan: Miss Singapore Universe 2012

 Tan was the winner of Miss Universe Singapore 2012 and also won three other awards, Miss Body Beautiful, Miss Lumiere International and Miss Sensational Smile.

 Miss Universe 2012

 Tan represented Singapore at Miss Universe 2012 in Las Vegas, USA but was unplaced at the pageant on December 19, 2012.

 Modelling career

 In 2011, Tan also won the FHM Model of the Year (Singapore) competition.

 In 2012, Tan was awarded the Star Model of Singapore award at the Asian Models Festival Awards in Seoul, Korea.

 Lynn was a part-time model in university and has modeled for brands such as La Perla, Softbake, Mondial Jewelry, Luxor Champagne, Ecco, Epson and Singtel.

 Career

-Tan previously worked in mergers and acquisitions at Deloitte & Touche.
+Tan previously worked in mergers and acquisitions at Deloitte & Touche. and UBS.
+She is now a homemaker.
+She is married to Ken Tonkinson, CEO of hedge fund Keystone Investors.

 Philanthropy

 Lynn is actively engaged in philanthropy.